Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 To build intuition about this objective, for $\delta \to \infty$, the following solution is attained:

 Setting $\rho = 0$ returns the SBW solution: $\hat{\gamma}_{sc} \propto 1$.
 When setting $\rho \approx 1$, we get $\hat{\gamma}_{sc} \propto \frac{1}{p_s}$.
 In other words, as we increase $\rho$, this objective downweights CPUMAs in states with large numbers of CPUMAs and upweights CPUMAs in states with small numbers of CPUMAs (assigning each CPUMA within a state equal weight).
-In short, as we increase $\rho$, the objective will attempt to more uniformly disperse weights across states.
-We show in Appendix~\ref{app:AsecIII} that solving the H-SBW produces the minimum conditional variance estimator of $\psi_0^1$ assuming homoskedasticity and equicorrelated errors.
-We also highlight the connection between the H-SBW solution and the implied regression weights from GLS in that same section.
+As we increase $\rho$, the objective will therefore more uniformly disperse weights across states.
+We show in Appendix~\ref{app:AsecIII} that solving the H-SBW produces the minimum conditional variance estimator of $\psi_0^1$ within the constraint set assuming homoskedasticity and equicorrelated errors.
+We also highlight the connection between the H-SBW solution and the implied regression weights from GLS.

 An important caveat emerges in the context of measurement error.
-In settings where the covariates are dependent, the conditional expectation $\mathbb{E}[X_{sc}|W,A]$ is no longer given by \eqref{eqn:regcal}, and hence $\hat{X}_{sc}$ given by \eqref{eqn:hatX} is no longer consistent for $\tilde{X}_{sc}$.
+In settings where the covariates are dependent, the conditional expectation $\mathbb{E}[X_{sc}|W,A]$ is no longer given by \eqref{eqn:regcal}, and therefore $\hat{X}_{sc}$ given by \eqref{eqn:hatX} is no longer consistent for $\tilde{X}_{sc}$.
 As a result, finding weights solving H-SBW \eqref{eqn:hsbwobjective} with $Z = \hat{X}_{A=1}$ is not unbiased in these settings.
 A simulation study in Appendix~\ref{app:simstudy} also shows that this bias increases with $\rho$, and that the SBW solution remains approximately unbiased.
 To regain unbiasedness in general, $\hat{X}_{sc}$ must be modified from \eqref{eqn:hatX} to account for dependencies, requiring new modeling assumptions.
 We demonstrate this more formally in Appendix~\ref{app:AsecIII} and propose an adjustment to account for dependent gaussian covariates in Appendix~\ref{app:adjustmentdetails}.